How long does it take to get results from an HIV test?

 - Laboratory-based tests use methods that are more accurate, but may also take longer (generally 30 minutes to more than 3 hours).
 This makes laboratory-based testing well suited for confirming the results of a rapid or at home test.
 These types of tests may also be used as a secondary or confirmatory testing in special situations, such as when an individual has had a very high-risk exposure or is presenting with early symptoms of HIV infection.
 Most laboratory-based testing requires blood to be drawn, but some can use urine, blood, or saliva.

 Keep in mind that no matter what method is used, it’s recommended that people wait a period of time after exposure before testing can even be started.
 Why, you ask?
 After exposure to the HIV virus, the body needs to produce a sufficient level of antibodies for the results of an infection to be detected by any test.
 According to the Centers for Disease Control and Prevention (CDC), a test three months after potential exposure will likely produce an accurate result.
 But, in some rare cases, it might take a person up to six months to produce enough antibodies.
-For additional information on when to get tested, check out HIV antibodies at 3 or 6 months in the Go Ask Alice! archives.

 What if the results are inconclusive?
 Unfortunately, this happens and it means that it's unclear if the results were positive or negative.
 In that case, waiting 14 days and then getting tested again is recommended.
 A re-test may be done on the same sample as before, or a new sample may need to be collected, depending on the situation.
 Because of this, additional testing may mean that it will take even more time before a clear result is produced, but it can give peace of mind regarding the accuracy of the results.
 Finally, it might be helping to be aware that re-testing is usually not recommended for people who are on anti-retroviral therapy (ART).